-If you want to know what payment tokens are linked to a Thredd public token, you can use the following web services API:
+If you want to know what payment tokens are linked to a Thredd public token, you can use the following Thredd API:

-- Ws\Payment\Token\Get returns a list of all tokens linked to the specified public token. - Ws\Token\Device\Management returns a list of devices bound to a token.
+Using Web Services (SOAP) Using Cards API (REST) Ws_Payment_Token_Get - returns a list of all tokens linked to the specified public token.
+Get Card Payment Token - returns a list of all tokens linked to the specified public token.
+Ws_Token_Device_Management - returns a list of devices bound to a token.
 (For use on Visa (VDEP) service only.)
 For more information, refer to the Web Services Guide.
+Get Card Payment Token Devices - returns a list of devices bound to a token.
+(For use on Visa (VDEP) service only.)
+For more information, see the Cards API Website.